 Feline Miliary Dermatitis is an outward sign of an itchy skin condition that can be caused by a number of reasons.
-Flea allergy is the most common reason for this condition, but other types of allergies can also be the cause.
+Flea allergy is the most common reason for feline miliary dermatitis, but other types of allergies can also be the cause.
 Other causes include bacterial skin infections, ringworm and parasites; such as mites and lice.
 This condition can cause the cat to scratch, chew or lick patches in its fur until they are dry, hairless and bleeding.

-It is important to diagnose the underlying cause of the dermatitis so it can be treated effectively.
+It is important to diagnose the underlying cause of the dermatitis in cats so it can be treated effectively.

 It is estimated that nearly 80% of cats affected by Miliary Dermatitis have flea bite hypersensitivity.